rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-deploy-smart-contract.md

 ---
 layout: rsk
 title: Deploy a smart contract at RSK local node using Geth and Remix
-tags: tutorial, rsk, geth, remix
+tags: tutorial, rsk, geth, remix, ethereum, smart contract
 description: "How to compile a smart contract using Remix and deploy it on a local node using Geth."
 ---

-RSK’s virtual machine implementation is compatible with the Ethereum virtual machine (EVM), which enables us to make use of many of Ethereum’s developer tools.
+RSK’s virtual machine implementation is compatible with the Ethereum virtual machine (EVM), which enables us to make use of many of Ethereum developer tools.

-In this tutorial I will show you step by step how to compile a smart contract using Remix and deploy it on a local node using Geth.
+In this tutorial I will show you step-by-step how to compile a smart contract using Remix and deploy it on a local node using Geth.

 ## Overview

-We will do this steps:
+We will do these steps:

 1. Run a RSK local node;
 2. Connect with a RSK local node using Geth attach;
-3. Create a smart contract at Remix;
+3. Create a smart contract in Remix;
 4. Compile it;
-5. Create a javascript deploy file;
+5. Create a Javascript deploy file;
-6. Deploy the smart contract at Geth console;
+6. Deploy the smart contract in the Geth console;
 7. Interact with the smart contract.

 ## Requirements